dehercar/portfolio/README.md

 The Tableau dashboard was made with features such as merge datasources, blend relationships, use of parameters, LOD expressions, etc.

 ### Blacklist System
+This project was made for a Debt Collection team.

-The objective of this project is to have a control of blocked phone numbers and emails.
+The objective of this project is to have a control of blocked phone numbers and emails for clients with problems in their credits.

-This project was implemented using Windows Forms automated with Excel Macros as GUI and connected to SQL Server database secured by Windows Authentication.
+It was implemented using Windows Forms automated with Excel Macros as GUI and connected to SQL Server database secured by Windows Authentication.

-**Git and Github for version control in all projects **
+**Git and Github for version control in all projects.**

+**Minor automations with Power Automate, dataloader.io, DemandTools and Web Scraper Platform.**